Rob Kaman: Winning world title

 On 29 June 1991, Kaman fought against Luc Verheye in France for the world WKA title.
 Luc Verheye had beaten Peter Smit and was the new world champion.
 Kaman beat Luc Verheye and took the title back.

 Kaman fought in France against fighters such as Rick Roufus, Mark Russell, Justin Ward, and Zito Polyo.
 One of Kaman's best fights was against Marek Piotrowski, whom he beat by K.O. in the 7th round.

 On 25 January 1992, Kaman challenged his first professional MMA bout in RINGS against Nobuaki Kakuda.
 He won by TKO with a knee shot to grounded opponent in 3rd round.

 On 20 June, Rob fought "the fight of the fights" against Jean-Yves Thériault.
 Rob won the fight by TKO and became the new ISKA world champion.
 He was at the same time world champion in WKA kickboxing and world champion in Muay Thai.

 On 26 November 1993 Rob fought against another great Dutch champion Rick V.D.
 Vathorst.
 Kaman knocked him out in the 2nd round.

 After that he fought again in France, this time in Marseille, again against a newcomer from the Netherlands, Orlando Breinburg.
 He won by TKO in the 3rd round.

 In 1995 he participated in the K-2 tournament in Paris, France.
 His first fight was against Lavelle Robinson and he won by KO.
 In his second fight, he fought the Australian Tosca Petridis and was the winner again.
 In the finals, after two fights that night, he went against Jerome Turcan from France.
-Rob was full of injuries from his previous fights.
+Rob had numerous injuries from his previous fights.
 During round four, he was bleeding heavily but knocked Turcan out with two high kicks at the end of the round.
 After all his world titles, he also won the K-2 tournament in Paris, France.

 After only a few fights in the later years, because of too many injuries and a new movie with Jean-Claude Van Damme (Legionnaire), Rob decided to end his career, back where it all started, in the Netherlands.
 On 2 September 1999 Rob married film writer artist Carlotta Torchia, and five weeks after, on 24 October 1999, he fought for the last time, against Alexey Ignashov, a 21-year-old amateur world champion in kickboxing.
 Rob won the fight by points, but after the fight he said that his opponent was the real winner and gave his trophy to Ignashov.

 Kaman later trained UFC light heavyweight Brandon Vera on kickboxing for MMA.
 He also trained MMA fighter Jason Miller.